garethyr/CCVehicleFramework/README.md

 * destruction

 The order of these sections doesn't matter, but it may be easiest to organize them in the order above.
 Sections marked with (\*)s are required and must have some amount of content, sections without can be skipped
-For more information on these sections, see below or look at a sample vehicle.
+For more information on the configuration options in these sections, see the *Vehicle Configuration Documentation*.

 The minimum configuration for a vehicle would be as follows: